Bailey-Moir/vault/Learning/Atomic Habits.md

 > I will make my partner a cup of tea at 8 a.m. in the kitchen.

 ### Habit Stacking
-An alternative form of [[#Implementation Intentions|implementation intention]], habit stacking uses a pre-existing habit as a cue instead of time and place.
+*Habit stacking*, an alternative form of [[#Implementation Intentions|implementation intention]], uses a pre-existing habit as a cue instead of time and place.
 <center>"After [CURRENT HABBIT], I will [NEW HABBIT]."</center>

 > [!examples]-